50 Creative College Essay Topics

-Before getting started on your college essay, always check the list of prompts.
+Before getting started writing, always check the list of prompts.
 Many schools will either give you a list of topics to choose from or a single question you need to answer.
-If the college provides you specific topics or prompts, stick to that.
-Creativity is usually welcomed, but you don’t want to stray far or talk about things they’re not asking for.
+If the college provides you with specific topics or prompts, stick to something within those.
+Creativity is usually welcomed, but you don’t want to stray too far or talk about things they’re not asking for.
 Having someone review your work can help you avoid this common mistake.

 Paint covered hands.

-As you go through these topic ideas, think about whether or not it relates to you.
+As you go through these topic ideas, think about whether or not they relate to you.
 After you’ve shortlisted a few, spend time brainstorming how you can relate that topic to your circumstances.

 1. Write about an extracurricular activity that changed you.